shivannis/xandr-docs-public/xandr-docs/digital-platform-api/member-profile-service.md

 ---
 title: Member Profile Service
-description: Use the member profile service to create a global profile to limit third-party impressions. ms.date: 10/28/2023 ms.custom: digital-platform-api
+description: Use the Member Profile service to create a global profile to limit third-party impressions. ms.date: 10/28/2023 ms.custom: digital-platform-api
 ---

-# Member profile service
+# Member Profile service

 The Member Profile Service allows you to establish a single, global profile to limit the countries and domains from which you accept third-party impressions.
 Your campaigns will not bid on third-party impressions that do not match the requirements of the member profile.